canidlogic/libdhscan/README.md

 ### 1.2 Interpolated shading

 In interpolated shading mode, the client must maintain an array of _mixing registers_ for the Delilah Scanline Renderer.
 The total number of mixing registers required in this array is determined by the constant `DHSCAN_REGCOUNT`.
-The following accessor functions are then required in interpolated shading mode in addition to those described earlier:
+The following accessor functions are then required in interpolated shading mode:

-- Copy triangle vertex data to mixing register index
+- Load triangle vertex data into a mixing register
-- Copy mixing register index to scanline pixel index
+- Store mixing register to a scanline pixel
 - Mixing function

 Interpolated shading supports both data specific to vertices, and data that applies to the triangle as a whole.
 (If no vertex-specific data is required, however, flat shading is more efficient and easier to use.)
-The copy function takes a reference both to a specific triangle and to a specific vertex within that triangle, so that both vertex and triangle data can be copied into the mixing register.
+The load function takes a reference both to a specific triangle and to a specific vertex within that triangle, so that both vertex and triangle data can be copied into the mixing register.

+The store function copies the value in a mixing register into a scanline pixel.
+Sophisticated clients might perform pixel rendering here, with information such as UV coordinates, surface normals, and material information stored in the mixing register, which is then rendered to an RGB color in the scanline buffer.

 The mixing function takes a destination register index, two source register indices, and a floating-point value in range [0.0, 1.0].
 The data in the two source registers should be linearly interpolated according to the floating-point value, and the result should then be written to the destination register.